play icon for videos

 Evaluation & closure

-Measure the outcome against the baseline, then close or transition the case.
-This is the stage record-keeping software skips — and the one a funder cares about most.
+Measure the outcome against the baseline, then close or transition.
+The stage record-keeping software skips — and the one a funder cares about most.

-“Types of case management” usually means one of these five models.
-They differ mostly in how much direct service the case manager provides and how large the caseload runs.
-Most real programs blend two or three.
+"Types of case management" usually means one of these five.
+They differ in how much direct service the case manager provides and how large the caseload runs; most real programs blend two or three.

 Model 01

-The case manager assesses needs and links the client to external services, with light ongoing contact.
-Caseloads are large; the work is connection, not direct service.
-Common in resource-referral and benefits programs.
+Assess needs and link the client to external services, with light ongoing contact.
+Large caseloads; the work is connection, not direct service.

 Model 02

-The case manager also provides direct therapeutic support alongside coordination.
+The case manager also provides direct therapeutic support.
 Used where the relationship itself is part of the intervention — behavioral health, family services.

 Model 03